ksator/continuous-integration-with-python/README.md

 https://www.youtube.com/watch?v=LdVJj65ikRY

 ### what to find on this repo
-CI with Travis and pytest. inpired by:
+CI with Travis and pytest.
+And test coverage using Coveralls.
+inpired by:

 automated tests with pytest
 https://ilovesymposia.com/2014/10/01/continuous-integration-0-automated-tests-with-pytest/